Nancy LT Hamilton, author

 I would start out by buying just what I needed to complete one project.
 If you find a project where you need a new hammer, buy the hammer.
 Go slow and don’t buy tools you don’t know what to do with (like I did).
 I hope this helps.

-BTW: a saw, a hammer, a small piece of wood and a flex shaft are a good place to start.
-Order a Rio Grande catalog and drool on it.
+BTW: a saw, a hammer, a small piece of wood, and a flex shaft are a good place to start.
+Order a Jewelry Catalog.
 I used to write up imaginary shopping lists and then order the bare minimum of what I wanted.
 Today, after moving my studio from one place to the other (for the past month), I’m aghast at how much money I’ve spent over the years.
-If I could go backwards, I’d buy way, way less stuff.
+If I could go backward, I’d buy way, way less stuff.
 Good luck with the tools!
 Back to Table of Contents

 How to utilize a floor lamp to mount a flex shaft.

 “Several months ago I was at Goodwill on the clearance day and spent $1.50 for a heavy base brass floor lamp.
 The arms are segmented with swivel hinges so it goes where you want and gets out of the way when not in use.
 I used plastic covered 12 gauge wire and wrapped my Foredom to the arm and if I need additional light it can also be used.
 The arms are heavy enough and long enough to add additional machines if I necessary, plus the lamp adjusts in height.”

 Thank you for your great idea, Sharon!
 I LOVE LOVE LOVE your floor lamp idea.